 What is Paladin Registry?

 In a nutshell, Paladin Registry is a platform that connects you with a financial advisor.
 But not just any financial advisor.
-Paladin Registry only focuses on 5-Star rated financial advisors, planners, and money managers.
+Paladin Registry only focuses on highly rated financial advisors, planners, and money managers.

 Related: Do You Need a Financial Advisor?